Privacy Policy

 5. Lawful basis for using your information

-Consent
+- Consent

-Legal Obligation
+- Legal Obligation

 To comply with legal or regulatory obligations we may need to share your information with bodies such as the Charity Commission, Fundraising Regulator or Information Commissioner.

-Performance of the contract
+- Performance of the contract

-We use your information on a contractual basis when purchase something from us, such as membership, a service or an event we may organise such as our wildlife walks and our educational courses.
+We use your information on a contractual basis when you purchase something from us, such as membership, a service or an event we may organise such as our wildlife walks and our educational courses.

-Vital Interests
+- Vital Interests

 We may need to use your information where it is necessary for us to protect life or health.
 For example, in the event of an emergency on one of our reserves, or a safeguarding issue requiring us to share your information with emergency services.

-Legitimate Interests
+- Legitimate Interests

 Legitimate interests means that we can process your personal information if we have a genuine and legitimate reason, and we are not harming any of your rights and interests.
 For example, holding your personal data to respond to an enquiry or to send you a thank-you letter.
-In order to determine this, we undertake a ‘balancing exercise’ to evaluate the impact of processing data in this way.
+In order to determine this, we undertake a ‘balancing test’ to evaluate the impact of processing data in this way.

 6. When and how and we communicate with you

-Post
+- Post

 We may rely on your consent or our legitimate interest to send you fundraising or marketing communications by post.
 If you prefer not to hear from us this way, please get in contact and let us know by any of the contact details listed in section 10.

-Phone/Email/Text
+- Phone/Email/Text

 You may opt-out from these communications at any time by clicking the unsubscribe link at the end of our marketing emails.
 Alternatively, you can get in touch via any of the contact details listed in section 11 of this policy.